DMTGallery/dmt-gallery-artwork-example/README.md

 Congratulations, you've finished the tutorial!
 If you still have questions about making your artwork, jump into our Discord and ask, we'll be glad to help.

-Also, when making your artwork, feel free to copy this project and remove the artwork code from here.
+Also, when making your artwork, feel free to copy this project.
 You'll need 70% of this code anyway (error handling, initialization), so this can act as a good starting point!